Glossary of Eye Care Terms - A-B

 blue light Found in the light spectrum next to violet, which has the shortest wavelength of visible light.
 Also known as High Energy Visible (HEV) light, blue light has been linked to eye damage and diseases such as age-related macular degeneration.

 botulism Serious illness from a toxin produced by Clostridium bacteria (usually Clostridium botulinum).
 Infant botulism and food-borne botulism are the most common forms in the United States.
-Symptoms include double vision, blurred vision, ptosis, muscle weakness, difficulty speaking, difficulty swallowing, difficulty breathing and nausea.
+Symptoms include double vision, blurred vision, drooping eyelids (ptosis), muscle weakness, difficulty speaking, difficulty swallowing, difficulty breathing and nausea.

 Bowman's membrane Corneal layer between the epithelium and the stroma.